rails/webpacker/README.md

 ##### webpack or webpack-dev-server not found

-* `webpack` or `webpack-dev-server` binstub is not found because webpacker is not installed correctly.
-This could happen when you skip the `webpacker:install` step.
-Therefore, please run `bundle exec rails webpacker:install` to finish the installation.
+* This could happen if  `webpacker:install` step is skipped.
+Please run `bundle exec rails webpacker:install` to fix the issue.

-* If you encounter the above error while upgrading from Rails 4.x to 5.1.x, then the problem might be due to the missing `yarn` binstub.
-Therefore, run the following commands:
+* If you encounter the above error on heroku after upgrading from Rails 4.x to 5.1.x, then the problem might be related to missing `yarn` binstub.
+Please run following commands to update/add binstubs:

 ```
 bundle config --delete bin
-# Will create yarn binstub
 rails app:update:bin
 ```